Powers of Attorney

 When it comes to Powers of Attorney, our firm's goal is to protect you, your interests and your heirs.
 You may require not only powers of attorney so that a trusted individual can make the crucial decisions for you, but you may need an entire estate plan put in place, or your current plan reviewed and updated.
 If you are a business owner, you may need help with business succession planning or the creation of more advanced trusts to protect your assets upon your death.
 Failing to have all the documents in place and filed can leave your family confused, or even in contention about what should be done financially, or regarding your health care.
 Save those you love from the confusion and stress of trying to understand what you would have wanted, by having it all in writing.

-Contact the Law Offices of David A. Shapiro, P.C. at once for assistance from our Los Angeles trust attorney in drafting or changing an existing power of attorney.
+Contact the Law Offices of David A. Shapiro, P.C. at once for assistance from our Los Angeles trust attorney in changing an existing power of attorney.